IkelAtomig/IkelAtomig/README.md

 - 👋 Hi, I’m [@IkelAtomig](https://github.com/IkelAtomig)
-- 👀 I’m interested in Linux and Stable technologies than rapid news.
+- 👀 I’m interested in Linux and Stable technologies than rapid new ones.
 - 🌱 I’m currently learning Physical Science and Computer science in my Free time.
 - 📫 You can reach me via the Following ways :
     - [Matrix](https://matrix.to/#/@Ikelatomig:envs.net)